lebarsfa/HotCorners/ReadMe.md

 ## Rationale

-The idea is that the default location of the `Show desktop` button on Windows 10-11 `Taskbar` is small and can be easily missed.
-Additionally, we may want to limit the number of fixed elements on the `Taskbar` and the `Start menu` button might be used to open a different menu than the default one (e.g. Open-Shell `Start menu`), or possibly we may want to fully hide the `Start menu` button while we still want to access the default `Start menu` and `Show desktop` functionalities.
+ - The default locations of the `Show desktop` button on Windows 10-11 `Taskbar` was small and could be easily missed.
+ - We may want to limit the number of fixed elements on the `Taskbar` and the `Start menu` button might be used to open a different menu than the default one (e.g. Open-Shell `Start menu`), or possibly we may want to fully hide the `Start menu` button while we still want to access the default `Start menu` and `Show desktop` functionalities.
+ - The date with seconds was not easy to display on Windows 11.

 [//]: # (
 This is a multi-line comment.